-- NDJSON (newline-delimited JSON): The default. - JSON Array : Arrays in JSON-parseable format. - Custom : Exposes the following additional fields to define the output format: - Source expression: JavaScript expression to evaluate on every event; LogStream will send the result of that evaluation instead of the original event.
+- NDJSON (newline-delimited JSON): The default. - JSON Array: Arrays in JSON-parseable format. - Custom: Exposes the following additional fields to define the output format: - Source expression: JavaScript expression to evaluate on every event; LogStream will send the result of that evaluation instead of the original event.
 Sample expression: '\${fieldA}, \${fieldB}' (with literal backticks).
 Defaults to httpOut - i.e., the value of the httpOut field.
 Use the button at right to open a validation modal.

-- Drop when null: If toggled to Yes, LogStream will drop events when the Source expression evaluates to null. - Event delimiter: Delimiter string to insert between events.
-Defaults to the newline character ( \n ).
-Cannot be a space (this will be converted to \n ). - Content type: Content type to use for requests.
+• Drop when null: If toggled to Yes, LogStream will drop events when the Source expression evaluates to null.

+• Event delimiter: Delimiter string to insert between events.
+Defaults to the newline character (\n).
+Cannot be a space (this will be converted to \n).

+• Content type: Content type to use for requests.
 Defaults to application/x-ndjson .
-Any content types set in Advanced Settings Extra HTTP headers will override this entry.
+Any content types set in Advanced Settings i This section is displayed when the Backpressure behavior is set to Persistent Queue.

+Extra HTTP headers will override this entry.